 Bush hogs are the perfect tools to whack through dense plant growth.
 They attach to the mower deck and clear bushes that may inhibit the lawn grass.

-Unfortunately, there’s common confusion on whether you should sharpen bush hog blades.
+Unfortunately, there’s common confusion about sharpening bush hog blades.
 Additionally, many homeowners struggle to sharpen the blades properly.

 This guide explains everything you need to know about sharpening bush hog blades.